Publicly available content

 - Student Organised Network for Architects (SONA) is the official student body of the Australian Institute of Architects.
 SONA represents architecture students from across Australia, organising national, state and local events that provide opportunities for students to collaborate with each other as well as professional designers.

 - Suicide call back service a nationwide service that provides professional 24/7 telephone and online counselling to people who are affected by suicide.

 - SuperFriend provides information for employees and managers about what to do/what not to do in conversations with anyone they are worried about.

-- Workplace prevention of mental health problems guidelines prepared by WorkSafe Victoria, the Transport Accident Commission and Monash University, funded by the Institute for Safety, Compensation and Recovery Research.
+- Workplace prevention of mental health problems guidelines funded by WorkSafe Victoria, through the Institute for Safety, Compensation and Recovery Research.